Projects per year

 Research interests

 Associate Professor Yeoh Seng-Guan is an urban anthropologist who researches primarily on the intersections between cities, religion, migration, and civil society in Southeast Asia.
 He also makes ethnographic documentaries.
-His current fieldwork sites are in Malaysia, Philippines and Indonesia.
+He has done fieldwork in Malaysia, Philippines, Indonesia and Nepal.

-Among others, he has conducted research among street vendors, urban squatters, soup kitchens, pilgrims, foreign migrant workers, Japanese retirees, indigenous peoples, and civil society groups on topics ranging from socio-spatial justice, diasporic indigenous identities, everyday interfaith relations and environmental activism.
+Among others, he has conducted research among urban squatters/pioneers, pilgrims, street vendors, soup kitchens, Japanese retirees, foreign migrant workers, and civil society groups on topics ranging from socio-spatial justice, labour migration, diasporic indigenous identities, everyday interfaith relations, and grassroot environmental activism.

 Monash teaching commitment